danielpeter/specfem3d/13_changing_the_model.md

 External (an)elastic Models
 ---------------------------

-To use your own external model, you can set in the `Par_file` the model parameter `MODEL = external`.
+To use your own external model, you can set in the `DATA/Par_file` the model parameter `MODEL = external`.
 Three-dimensional acoustic and/or (an)elastic (attenuation) models may then be superimposed onto the mesh based upon your subroutine in `model_external_values.f90` located in directory `src/generate_databases`.
 The call to this routine would be as follows

     call model_external_values(xmesh, ymesh, zmesh, &
                 rho, vp, vs, qkappa_atten, qmu_atten, iflag_aniso, idomain_id)